-Showcasing exceptional new art by regional artists (within 150 miles of gallery) in various stages of their careers, and in a variety of media, the JVAE delivers high-quality visual arts to Festival fans in an indoor gallery setting.
-The exhibition is hosted inside the Trust Arts Education Center (James E. Rohr Building) at 805-807 Liberty Avenue in Pittsburgh’s award-winning Cultural District throughout the Dollar Bank Three Rivers Arts Festival, June 2 – 11, 2017.
+The Juried Visual Art Exhibition showcases exceptional new art by regional artists and is one of the pillars for the Festival’s high-quality visual arts offerings.
+The exhibition is hosted inside the Trust Arts Education Center (James E. Rohr Building) at 805-807 Liberty Avenue in the Cultural District during the Dollar Bank Three Rivers Arts Festival, June 5 – 14, 2020.

 The Juried Visual Art Exhibition welcomes thousands of visitors over the course of ten days.
 Often reviewed by esteemed art critics, artworks may be featured in Festival press coverage, as well as purchased by festival attendees for personal and corporate collections.
 Select JVAE Artists have also been recruited to exhibit in solo and group shows as part of the Pittsburgh Cultural Trust’s gallery system as well as other gallery opportunities citywide.
 All accepted artists will be invited to the private preview of the exhibition as well as a public reception.
 There is no application fee, and admission to the exhibition is free and open to the public.
-Please review eligibility, rules, and procedures before applying.

-- Best in Show – $2500 (as selected by all three jurors)
+- Best in Show – $2500 (as selected by all four jurors)

-- Juror's Choice – $500 (3 total awards - 1 from each juror)
+- Juror's Choice – $500 (4 total awards - 1 from each juror)

 - People’s Choice – $500 (as voted on by the general public)

-Other recent jurors include:
+Recent jurors include: